yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

 ------------
 <a name="ot"></a>
 ## 2. Object Tracking
-In my other project - [Optical Flow Obstacle Avoidance for UAV](https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV) - we saw how we can analyze the apparent motion of objects in a sequence of images.
-We tested with sparse, dense and deep optical flow to eventually see how every point in the scene is moving from frame to frame in a video sequence.
-In object tracking, we want to track objects or regions from frame to frame.
+In my other project - [**Optical Flow Obstacle Avoidance for UAV**](https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV) - we saw how we can analyze the **apparent motion** of objects in a sequence of images using ```Optical Flow```.
+We tested with **sparse**, **dense**, and **deep optical flow** to eventually see how every point in the scene is moving from frame to frame in a video sequence.
+In object tracking, we want to track **objects** or **regions** from frame to frame.

 ### 2.1 Change Detection
+Change detection refers to a way to detect meaningful changes in a sequence of frames.
+Suppose we have a static camera filming the environment as shown in the video below, the meaningful changes will be the moving objects - me running.
+So the the real problem, In other words, we will be doing a real-time **classification** (```foreground-background classification```) of each pixel as belonging to the **foreground** (```meaningful change```) or belonging to a **background** (```static```).

+To build this classification, we will need to get rid of unmeaningful changes or uninterested changes which are:

+- Background fluctuations such as leaves moving due to wind.
+- Image noise due to low light intensity.
+- Natural turbulence such as snow or rain.
+- Shadows of people moving.
+- Camera shake such as in the video below.

 https://github.com/yudhisteer/Real-time-Ego-Tracking-A-Tactical-Solution-for-Rescue-Operations/assets/59663734/38a4e14a-6e03-4ead-adee-7a9a13bb01a5

+There are a few ways to detect meaningful changes:
+1. We calculate the difference between the current frame and the previous one.
+Wherever this difference is significantly higher than a set threshold, we consider it a change.
+However, we may experience a lot of noise and register uninterested changes such as background fluctuations.

+2. A more robust method is to compute a background image, i.e., the **average** of the first ```K``` frames of the scene.
+We then compare our pixel value (subsequent frames) with the average background image.
+However, it is only one value that we are storing for a pixel as the model and we comparing all the future values with it and may not handle the waving of leaves or change in lighting.

+3. A better method than the average of the first ```K``` frames would be to instead calculate the **median** of the first K frames.
+It is more stable than the average, but a value in any given frame can vary substantially from the most popular value.

+4. An even more robust model is to build an **adaptive** one such that the median is being computed using the last few frames and not the first few frames.
+That is, we are going to recompute the median of the background model and it is going to adapt to changes.
+We can experience substantial improvement, especially for background fluctuations.